netket/netket/docs/docs/parallelization.md

 (sharding)=
 ## Sharding (Native Jax parallelism)

-Historically the principal way to run {code}`netket` in parallel has been to use MPI via {code}`mpi4py` and {code}`mpi4jax`.
-However, recently jax gained support for shared arrays and collective operations on multiple devices/nodes (see [here](https://jax.readthedocs.io/en/latest/jax_array_migration.html#jax-array-migration) and [here](https://jax.readthedocs.io/en/latest/multi_process.html)) and we adapted {code}`netket` to support those, enabling native parallelism via jax.
+NetKet uses JAX's native parallelization capabilities through sharding.
+JAX provides support for shared arrays and collective operations on multiple devices/nodes (see [here](https://jax.readthedocs.io/en/latest/jax_array_migration.html#jax-array-migration) and [here](https://jax.readthedocs.io/en/latest/multi_process.html)) and NetKet is built to leverage these features for efficient distributed computing.

 :::{note}
-This feature is still a work in progress, but as of September 2024 it is very reliable and we are routinely using it for our research.
-We will soon declare it *stable* and stop calling it experimental.

-Moreover, we found that sharding leads to a consistent 5-10% speedup over MPI when using multiple GPUs.
+JAX sharding is NetKet's only supported parallelization mode.
+It is stable and reliable for production use, providing efficient distributed computing capabilities for both single-node and multi-node configurations.
 :::

 (jax_single_process)=